DominyGallo/Social-Media-Analysis-2025/README.md

 To this refined CSV file, we added further indicators for each country.
 GDP data in USD was obtained from the World Bank: [https://data.worldbank.org/indicator/NY.GDP.MKTP.CD?view=chart].
 From UN statistics, we obtained region, sub-region and designation as Least Developed Countries (LDC), Small Island Developing States (SIDS), or neither.
 As LDC or SIDS designation was noted as a tick box in the UN data, we coded 1 for yes and 0 for no in our CSV.
 The same was done for OECD membership by cross referencing the members list from their website: [https://www.oecd.org/en.html].
 Data was also taken from the UNDP Human Development Index: [https://hdr.undp.org/data-center/human-development-index#/indicies/HDI].
 In Google Sheets, data from these various datasets were added in separate tabs alongside the ndcs Github download.
 Then, due to the common use of ISO 3-letter country codes by the UNFCCC, UN Stats, and World Bank across the datasets, it was possible to use VLOOKUP functions to add columns for these indicators in the master sheet.
 The HDI did not include these codes, therefore a VLOOKUP was done on the country name; any formula errors due to differences in country name spelling or abbreviation were corrected manually.

-The next step was to gather  the documents in a way where analysis could be made, through either word frequency, topic modelling, counting words or experimenting with regressions.
+The next step was to gather the documents in a way where we could make an analysis, through either word frequency, topic modelling, counting words or experimenting with regressions.
 Thus, to allow our readers to potentially replicate this, we have included here our process and code to obtain readable txt files from the NDC URLs:

 ### Code: